A00476491/as3_5511/README.md

 **Neural Network Accuracy: 0.9905**

-## Explaining "Self-Learning" to Your Boss
+## Explaining "Self-Learning" to my Boss
-Here’s how you might explain the concept of “self-learning” in the context of backpropagation to someone unfamiliar with neural networks:

 **Explanation:**

-“In a neural network, the term ‘self-learning’ refers to the process of the model improving itself over time by learning from its mistakes.
+“In a neural network, ‘self-learning’ refers to the process of the model improving it's output on it's own based on it's past mistakes or experiences, just like human beings.

 Here’s how it works:

-**Initial Guess:** The neural network starts by making an initial prediction (which is often wrong).
-This is based on random weights assigned at the beginning.
+**Initial Guess:** The neural network starts by making an initial prediction (which could be wrong).
+This is based on the random weights assigned to it's inputs at the beginning.

-**Error Calculation:** After making the prediction, the network compares the prediction to the actual answer (the label).
-It calculates how wrong the prediction was, and this difference is called the error.
+**Error Calculation:** After that, the network compares it's perdiction with the correct answer (often referred to as label), and calculates the deviation, which is the error.

-**Learning from Mistakes (Backpropagation):** The network uses a method called backpropagation to adjust its weights.
-It essentially asks, ‘Which weights caused the biggest errors?’ and adjusts those weights to reduce the error in future predictions.
+**Learning from Mistakes (Backpropagation):** After calculating the error, the network goes through a process of back propagation which means figuring out the weights that might have cause the biggest deviation, and adjusting that accordingly to reduce error.
+This is learning from past mistakes.

-**Iteration:** The network repeats this process many times, gradually improving its predictions as it ‘learns’ from its past mistakes.
-The more data it sees, the better it becomes at making accurate predictions.
+**Iteration:** As the model repeats this process many times, it fine tunes it's parameters and weights, improving the accuracy of it's results over time.

-In summary, ‘self-learning’ is just the model figuring out how to adjust itself based on its errors so it can predict better in the future.”
+In summary, ‘self-learning’ is just the model figuring out how to adjust itself based on its errors so it can make better predictions in the future.”

 # Task2